Incarnate Word Academy (Houston): History

-In 1873, Mother Jeanne de Matel and two other sisters of the religious order of the Sisters of the Incarnate Word and Blessed Sacrament arrived at the corner of Jackson and Crawford with a historic mission in mind.
-The sisters were invited by Bishop John Odin to establish a school for young women.
+In 1873, three nuns from the religious order of the Sisters of the Incarnate Word and Blessed Sacrament (founded by Mother Jeanne de Matel) arrived at the corner of Jackson and Crawford with a historic mission in mind.
+The sisters were invited by Bishop Jean Odin to establish a school for young women.

 The sisters arrived in Houston from Lyon, France by way of Brownsville, Texas on April 25, 1873.
 They took up their residence in a large building, once a Franciscan Monastery, across the street from St. Vincent's Church on Franklin Street.
 A chapel was prepared and on May 5, 1873, Mass was celebrated there.
 The student body marks this day each on Foundation Day.

 These women of early Texas founded the first permanent school in Houston, and called it Incarnate Word Academy for Young Ladies.

 Curriculum

 The curriculum is primarily intended to prepare students for higher education and to this end students take core, college-preparatory courses and electives based on their individual interests.